DerekLW6/PythonApps/README.md

 # PythonApps
-Some software engineering I did for practice.
+A series of apps I did to gain greater understanding of key software engineering concepts.